Asset Classes in ABF

 Hybrid Structures

 Combinations of project finance and ABF—leveraging equipment, real estate, and contracts in layered structures.
-Enables optimization of capital stack across asset types.
+Enables optimisation of capital stack across asset types.

 Collateral Deep-Dive